First Time Attendees

 Attend the GA Orientation on Wednesday

 Come learn more about our host city and how to get the most out of this year's GA.
 All questions answered!
 Topics will include information about the GA schedule, General Sessions, and the Social Witness process.
 There will also be programming announcements of any changes or cancellations.

 If you will be a delegate…

-When you pick up your GA name badge, present the delegate credential document you receive from your congregation and you will be issued a delegate voting card and ribbon.
-You must have your delegate ribbon and voting card to vote in General Session.
+When you pick up your GA name badge, present the delegate credential email and you will be issued a delegate ribbon.
+All voting will take place via online balloting.
 Review the Agenda and the Rules of Procedure before GA.

 If you will not be a delegate…

 If you are not a delegate, you are still encouraged to attend General Session.
 The only things you cannot do are sign petitions for Actions of Immediate Witness and vote in General Session or in elections.

 Take time to care for yourself.